timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 Way harder.

 Okay, now that that's out of the way, I'll begin with a few qualifiers.
-My opinion is formulated from my own experience.
+I'm speaking from my own experience.
 I've only recruited for entry-level roles for both consulting and product management.
-In consulting, I interviewed at PwC and Accenture for technology consulting and strategy consulting internships, respectively.
-For PM, I've interviewed for internship and full-time roles at well over a dozen companies, from startups like Duolingo to tech giants like Intuit.
+In consulting, I interviewed at PwC for a tech consulting internship and Accenture for strategy consulting internship.
+For PM, I've interviewed at well over a dozen companies, from startups like Duolingo to tech giants like Intuit for both internships and full-time roles.

-I was successful at getting both the consulting internships, and for my most recent cycle of recruiting, I was able to land full-time PM offers at 5 different companies, ultimately choosing to join Intuit's Rotational Product Manager (RPM) program.
+I was successful at getting the consulting internships, and for my most recent cycle of recruiting, I was able to land full-time PM offers at 5 different companies, ultimately choosing to join Intuit's Rotational Product Manager (RPM) program.

 So what's the difference between Consulting and PM interviews, really?